dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

   - Description: Set to true to configure /var/tmp mountpoint
 - `os_mnt_var_tmp_src`
   - Default: `""`
-  - Description: Set mount source for /var/tmp
+  - Description: Set mount source for /var/tmp.
+If empty, the current file system source device will be used.
 - `os_mnt_var_tmp_options`
   - Default: `rw,nosuid,nodev,noexec`
   - Description: Configure mount options for /var/tmp
 - `os_mnt_var_tmp_filesystem`
-  - Default: `ext4`
+  - Default: `""`
-  - Description: Configure file system for fstab entry /var/tmp
+  - Description: Configure file system for fstab entry /var/tmp.
+If empty, the current file system type will be used.
+- `os_mnt_var_tmp_dump`
+  - Default: ext3 + ext4 `1` / other `0`
+  - Description: Configure dump for fstab entry /var/tmp.
+If empty, the default depends on fstype.
+- `os_mnt_var_tmp_passno`
+  - Default: ext3 + ext4 `2` / other `0`
+  - Description: Configure passno for fstab entry /var/tmp.
+If empty, the default depends on fstype.
 - `os_netrc_enabled`
   - Default: `True`
   - Description: Configure filesystem for existence of .netrc file in homedir